carsdotcom/skelebot/docs/scaffolding.md

 If scaffolding is run without the `--existing` flag, it will also create several folders for storing data, models, notebooks,  queries, output, and code.

 The structure produced is merely a suggestion and does not need to be adhered to in order for Skelebot to function properly.
-The only thing Skelebot actually needs is the skelebot.yaml file and the VERSION file, although the VERSION file.
-Once you have these file in your project, you can execute the help command, `skelebot --help` and get started using it right away.
+The only thing Skelebot actually needs is the skelebot.yaml file and the VERSION file.
+Once you have these files in your project, you can execute the help command, `skelebot --help` and get started using it right away.

 ---